MTVehicles/MTVehicles-Wiki/docs/translating.md

 Right now, you've got 2 options:
 - **If you're familiar with how GitHub works**, [open a pull request](https://github.com/GamerJoep/MinetopiaVehicles/pulls) where you'll add the new file.

-  > All messages are stored in [`src/main/resources/messages/`](https://github.com/GamerJoep/MinetopiaVehicles/tree/master/src/main/resources/messages).<br>
+  > All messages are stored in [`src/main/resources/messages/`](https://github.com/GamerJoep/MinetopiaVehicles/tree/master/src/main/resources/messages).
-  > ⚠ New version are often developed in another branch.
-(But don't worry, we may adjust your PR so it's okay.)

 - **In case you don't understand Git**, contact us at our [Discord](https://discord.gg/vehicle) and send us your file there.